 Our performance standards are guided by Common Core and NC Essential Standards.
 To meet these standards, we use an instructional program inspired by the progressive education tradition, which is forward-thinking, childcentered, respectful of diversity, and supportive of a socially-engaged intelligence.
 Some proponents of this educational movement were John Dewey, Ella Flagg Young, Francis Parker, and William Kilpatrick.
-As curriculum reformers, progressive educators promoted active participation from every child in small-scale democratic classrooms to prepare youth for future involvement, defined as an obligation to become responsible, and productive in the world around them.
-Both the curriculum as a whole and specific learning activities provide active and cooperative opportunities for students to learn empathy, collaboration, discipline, and their own strengths and weaknesses.
+As curriculum reformers, progressive educators promoted active participation from every child in small-scale democratic classrooms to prepare youth for future defined an obligation to become involvement, as responsible, and productive in the world around them.
+Both the curriculum as a whole and specific learning activities provide active and cooperative opportunities for students to learn empathy, collaboration, leadership, discipline, and their own strengths and weaknesses.
 The goal is to make school practical and experiential, meeting the demands of life and personal growth.

 In this tradition, TESG instruction has six characteristics: 1) Learning is inquiry-based.
 Students and teachers design projects that engage student interests and require the acquisition and application of content knowledge to solve a problem.
 2) Students learn by doing, using hands-on, active methods.
-Students and teachers co-construct the knowledge necessary complete tasks.
+Students and teachers co-construct the knowledge necessary to complete tasks.
 3) Instruction is contextualized.
 Learning is meaningful and immediately useful.
-4) Instruction engages multiple intelligences, requires creativity, and promotes cooperation.
-Students assume responsibilities alternating leadership within project groups, roles, playing another's strengths, and learning from and with each other.
+4) Instruction engages multiple intelligences, requires and promotes cooperation.
+Students assume responsibilities groups, alternating leadership roles, playing within project another's strengths, and learning from and with each other.
 5) Instruction occurs in a supportive environment where students experiment, fail, evaluate their mistakes, and try again, keeping their affective filters low.
 Instruction is interdisciplinary.
 Content is rarely taught in isolation because inquiry projects require cross-disciplinary skills to complete.
-In this experiential learning model, many methods are employed: seminars, direct instruction, internships, service-learning, reading, experiments, quided creative writing, journaling, group discussion, cooperative learning groups, field trips, peer mentoring, etc.
+In this experiential learning model, many methods are employed: instruction, internships, service-learning, student-led seminars, direct quided reading, creative writing, experiments, journaling, group discussion, cooperative learning groups, field trips, peer mentoring, etc.